-Legislative Incentives for Future Excellence Scholarship Program (LIFE)
+Legislative Incentive for Future Excellence Scholarship Program (LIFE)

 All students must qualify for the LIFE Scholarship with a minimum 3.0 LIFE GPA.
 The LIFE GPA includes the student’s GPA earned at all eligible public or independent institutions attended by the student.
 This means that a student (new or continuing) can take courses at a regionally accredited public or independent institution located in SC or out of state during any term (fall, spring and/or summer) and the grades earned will be used to calculate a LIFE GPA at the end of each academic year.
 Please note that the LIFE GPA will be used to determine LIFE Scholarship eligibility only and will not be used to determine graduation eligibility or standing.
 This also includes grades earned while dually enrolled during high school.
 The LIFE GPA will NOT include remedial, non-degree credit courses or continuing education courses.